-26 When a Rabbi has access to Institutional funds, the Rabbi is obliged to avoid even rules for expenditures, spending only in support of the purposes of the Institution and avoiding any personal or familial benefit from such expenditures.
+- 26 When a Rabbi has access to Institutional funds, the Rabbi is obliged to avoid even - 27 the appearance of impropriety.
+Rabbis must follow the Institution's procedural - 28 rules for expenditures, spending only in support of the purposes of the Institution - and avoiding any personal or familial benefit from such expenditures.